 Where to find me

-My background is in molecular biology.
-I did an undergraduate Masters degree in Biochemistry (MBioch) at Oxford University.
-I also did a PhD in Pathology at Oxford University.
-My research was on metabolic enzymes in the flagellum a trypanosome (a parasite which cause human African trypanosomiasis).
-I then did a postdoc at the Marine Biological Association in Plymouth, researching calcium regulation in the flagella of the green algae, Chlamydomonas reinhardtii.
+I have an undergraduate Masters degree in Biochemistry (MBioch) from Oxford University.
+I also did my PhD (in Pathology) at Oxford University.
+My thesis was on metabolic enzymes in the flagellum a trypanosome (a parasite which cause human African trypanosomiasis).
+After that, I did a postdoc at the Marine Biological Association in Plymouth, researching calcium regulation in the flagella of the green algae, Chlamydomonas reinhardtii.

 - Collingridge PW, Brown RW & Ginger ML Parasitology.
 2010 Aug; 137(9):1467-75 Moonlighting enzymes in parasitic protozoa.

 - Collingridge PW & Kelly S BMC Bioinformatics.
 2012 May; 13:117 MergeAlign: improving multiple sequence alignment performance by dynamic reconstruction of consensus multiple sequence alignments.

 - Ginger ML, Collingridge PW, Brown RW, Sproat R, Shaw MK & Gull K Protist.
 2013 Jul; 164(4):528-40 Calmodulin is required for paraflagellar rod assembly and flagellum-cell body attachment in trypanosomes.

 - Collingridge P, Brownlee C & Wheeler GL Current Biology 2013 Nov; 23(22):2311-8 Compartmentalized Calcium Signaling in Cilia Regulates Intraflagellar Transport.